 All the talk in gardening circles is about juglone, but the walnut tree also produces many other chemicals that probably also exhibit allelopathic properties.
 These include compounds like flavonoids, terpenoids, alkaloids, steroids, carbohydrates, and amino acids, with mixtures of different compounds sometimes having a greater allelopathic effect than individual compounds alone.

 The properties of most of these have not been studied as well as juglone.
-It is quite possible that one or more of these other chemicals is causing the symptoms we see under walnut trees.
+One or more of these other chemicals may be causing the symptoms we see under walnut trees.

 Where is Juglone Found?